uparogya/Utah-CS/README.md

 # Utah CS Dashboard

-This is the repo for Utah CS Dashboard.
+This is the repo for the [Utah CS Dashboard](https://omaroaalj.github.io/Utah-CS/).

 ## Tech Stack